yangmillstheory/vim-snipe/README.md

 1 is no longer active, and is a simple fork of 2.
 While it also constrains motions to `line('.')`, it only provides mappings for `f`, `w`, and `W`.
 It also hasn't seen any activity in a while.

 2 also has a similarly incomplete API at the time of this writing; see [this issue](https://github.com/easymotion/vim-easymotion/issues/354).

-It's also sprawling and (IMHO) painful to extend; see [this Reddit thread](https://www.reddit.com/r/vim/comments/1v9qyu/actively_developed_and_maintained_fork_of/ceq7lcf/) for more discussion.
+It's also sprawling and (IMHO) painful to extend; see [this Reddit thread](https://www.reddit.com/r/vim/comments/1v9qyu/actively_developed_and_maintained_fork_of/ceq7lcf/).

 However, I'd like to give credit to `vim-easymotion`, having borrowed some core functionality and logic:

 * highlighting initialization
-* algorithm for building the jump tree
+* clever algorithm for building the jump tree

 ### Installing